Oakland Motorcycle Accident Lawyers

 California, being a comparative fault state, is very different from how many other states handle motorcycle accident claims.
 This is because Alabama, Maryland, North Carolina, Virginia, and the District of Columbia are the only states that use contributory negligence, which prohibits people from filing claims when they were even partially at fault for their accidents.

 All kinds of monitored vehicle crashes in California are going to involve a statute of limitations (or time limit) of two years from the date of the accident.
-There are certain exceptions in some cases, such as the fact that victims who are minors will have two years to file from the date they turn 18 years of age.
+There are certain exceptions in some cases.
+For example, victims who are minors will have two years to file from the date they turn 18 years of age.
+In some cases, the deadline for filing a claim against the government in California is only six months.

 California state law requires all motorcyclists to wear helmets compliant with United States Department of Transportation (DOT) standards.
-Failure to wear an approved helmet can result in a fine of up to $250 and one-year probation.
+Failure to wear an approved helmet can result in a fine of up to $250 and one year of probation.

-You should try to get pictures from various angles and distances.
-Also, be sure to look for any witnesses who saw the accident and ask them for their contact information as well.
+4. Document the scenes of the crash by taking as many photographs or videos of the scene as possible.
+Try to get pictures from various angles and distances.
+Also, look for any witnesses who saw the accident and ask them for their contact information as well.

 Liability can be a complex issue in some motorcycle accident cases because, even though police officers may determine one party was at fault for the crash, an independent investigation can reveal additional factors that complicate liability.
-The bottom line will always be that the party that is determined to be liable for an accident will be responsible for paying all of the damages.
+Ultimately, the party determined to be liable for an accident may be held responsible for paying all damages.

 One complicating factor in determining liability in these cases can be vehicle ownership, as people who were driving vehicles for work purposes may mean that the employers themselves will become liable for crashes.
-People will want to be sure they understand all of the different parties that can be held liable in their case.
+As an injury victim, you need to understand all the different parties that can be held liable for your damages.

-Liability is not always clear-cut in California, meaning it is always possible that multiple parties can share the blame.
-A motorcycle accident award will be divided into certain percentages, and a person will recover damages based on their percentage of fault.
+Liability is not always clear-cut in California, meaning it is possible that multiple parties can share the blame.
+A motorcycle accident award will be divided into certain percentages, and an individual may be able to seek damages based on their percentage of fault.

 Motorcycle Laws in California